Redrum (2022 film): Release

-In 10 February 2022, Chorki drops the trailer of Redrum on social media.
+On 10 February 2022, Chorki dropped the trailer of Redrum on social media.
 The film was premiered on Chorki on 17 February 2022.

 Reception

 Shadique Mahbub Islam of The Financial Express praised the cast and the script of the film and wrote, "Vicky Zahed has set the story at the centre of the film, making it the prime focus.
 A thoroughly analysed script full of intriguing subtitles and a remarkable ending have made the film stand tall in the OTT original films arena".

 Music

 All the songs has been composed by Mahmud Hayet Arpon.